DavidCEllis/ducktools-env/README.md

 # DuckTools: Env #

-`ducktools-env` intends to provide a few tools to aid in running, testing and distributing applications and scripts written in Python that require additional dependencies.
+`ducktools-env` intends to provide a few tools to aid in running and distributing applications and scripts written in Python that require additional dependencies.

 ## Currently implemented ##